 There’s so much fantastic use of shape and space with this label.
 The repetition of the slanted lines compliments the herringbone style design and the lower left whitespace.
 Even the slanted nature of the fruit graphics create a cohesive balance.
 Plus, the lines draw the viewers’ eyes all over the label, taking in each detail.

 Local Brewing Co.
-Beer Label Designed By Mark John Mangayayam
+Beer Packaging Designed By Mark John Mangayayam

 This beer label beautifully breaks the mold by finding the balance between bold and soft features.
 The title bursting out of the box is a fantastic example to focus attention on.
 The lines are soft and fluid while the shadow is angular and deep.
 This design uses the standard label shape and adds dimension solely with unique graphics.